cronenberg64/Kensaku/README.md

 - `make down`: Stop all containers
 - `make logs`: View container logs
 - `make clean`: Remove all containers and volumes

+## Deployment

+The application is deployed on Railway using Docker containers.
+The deployment process is automated through Railway's CI/CD pipeline.

+### Deployment Steps
+1. Push changes to the main branch
+2. Railway automatically builds and deploys the containers
+3. The application is available at the Railway-provided URL

 ## Contributing